Humphrey Burton

 Sir Humphrey passed away peacefully at his home.
 He is remembered as a giant of cultural broadcasting whose passion and expertise enriched the musical life of the nation for decades.

-Those who wish to honor Humphrey's memory are invited to plant a tree in their name.
+Those who wish to honor Humphrey's memory are invited to .